KalkulierbaR/kalkulierbar/backend/docs/FirstOrderResolution.md

 ### Hyperresolution

-To resolve more than one clause at the same time, the _hyperresolution_ rule could be usefull.
+To resolve more than one clause at the same time, the _hyperresolution_ rule could be useful.
 It takes a main premiss clause and a list of different side premiss clauses in the `clauses` list and adds a new clause.
 While the main premiss can have both positive and negative literals, the side premisses contain only positive literals.